sgmurphy/wordpress-plugins/wc-hide-shipping-methods/readme.txt

 2. Checkout showing only "Free Shipping".

 == Changelog ==

+= 1.8.1 =
+* Updated banner and screenshots.
+* Fixed SVN and stable tag issues.
+* Revised the readme.txt file.

 = 1.8 =
 * New - Refactor code to use classes [#2](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/2)